• Skip to primary navigation

 This is the slowest option, but it’s also very hands-off, so you can prepare the rest of your dinner while the squash roasts.

-How to Cut a Spaghetti Squash
+How to Cut the Squash

 There are two main ways to cut a spaghetti squash in half.